Vaahne/SBA2_JS_Fundamentals/README.md

 ### Student Overall Average Scores and Per Assignment Score

 ## Basic Functionality
- The program returns the result for each learner with overall average, and average per assignment.
+ The program calculates each learner's overall average score and average per assignment while handling errors gracefully.

-## If maxPoints is 0 for any assignment
-The program won't include that assignment in the average calculation.
-The program will throw an error but will continue processing other assignments.
+## Handling Invalid Data

-## If the assignment submitted by the learner is not part of the course
+ If maxPoints is 0, the assignment is excluded from the average calculation, and an error is logged.
-The program will throw an error and continue processing other assignments.

-## If the score exceeds maxPoints
-The program will throw an error but will continue processing other assignments.

-## If maxPoints or score is not a number
+ If maxPoints or score is not a number, an error is logged, but valid assignments are still processed.
-The program will throw an error.
-The program will continue processing other assignments and calculate the average for valid ones only.
+ If the score exceeds maxPoints, an error is logged, and processing continues.

-## If an assignment is submitted after the due date
+ If an assignment is not part of the course, an error is logged, and processing continues.

+## Late Submissions and Future Due Dates
-The program will deduct a 10% penalty from the earned score.
+ Late submissions incur a 10% penalty on the earned score.

-## If the due date is in the future
-The program won't include that assignment in the average calculation.
+ Future-dated assignments are excluded from the average calculation.

 ## What could have been done differently during the planning stages to improve execution?
-I would have implemented validations first, followed by defining the requirements, to ensure smoother execution.
+ Prioritizing validations first, followed by defining the requirements, to ensure smoother execution.